Riskdiver/CRT-Dusha/README.md

 **LCD Safe Mode** offers several selectable techniques:

 - Phase Jump (default) - slowly accumulates small phase offsets and performs discrete phase jumps at long intervals.
-The effect is barely perceptible at default settings
+By default, the effect provides **mild burn-in mitigation**, but the **Jump Rate** can be increased to make the protection stronger, at the cost of slightly more noticeable phase flips.

 - Phase Flip - instant polarity inversion every set interval